Project: Guessing Game

 auto boxes = 7;

-Note the lack of a type after the =
+Note the lack of a type after the = like when we initialized a std::string.
+This is

 In C++ variables are mutable by default which means we are allowed to change it's value.

-This concept will be discussed more in Chapter 3 | Variables and Mutability.
+This concept will be discussed more in

-(I choose after).
+after/before auto (I choose after).

-auto const boxes = 7; // constant
+const auto boxes = 7; // constant

 auto crates = 4; // mutable

-syntax indicates a comment that continues until the end of the line.
+The // syntax indicates a comment that continues until the end of the line.
 Everything

 in a comment is ignored by C++.
 You will learn more about them in